When is NAIDOC Week in 2016?

 How can I get tickets to the National NAIDOC Awards Ceremony?

-How can I get a copy of the 2014 NAIDOC poster?
+How can I get a copy of the 2016 National NAIDOC poster?

-The 2014 NAIDOC Logo is now available for use.
+The 2016 NAIDOC Logo is now available for use and can be downloaded directly from the NAIDOC website.
 The logo must be used in its entirety and cannot be used for commercial purposes (commercial purposes include use of the logo on any promotional material that is used to make a profit).